SpikeHD/RogueTop/README.md

   pnpm tauri build
   # Or if you have tauri CLI installed
   cargo tauri build

+  # Add the "offline" feature to bundle PokeRogue with the binary
+  cargo tauri build --features offline
   ```

 your built files will be in the `src-tauri/target` directory.